arangodb/docs/3.6/oasis/oasisctl-getting-started.md

+---
+layout: default
+title: Getting Started with the Oasis API and the Oasisctl command line tool
+description: Oasisctl Tutorial
+---
 # Getting Started with the Oasis API and Oasisctl

 Oasisctl is a command line tool for accessing the Oasis API.
 This tutorial will